YvanYin/DiverseDepth/README.md

 - Please refer to [Installation](./Installation.md).

 ## Datasets
 We collect multi-source data to construct our DiverseDepth dataset.
-It consists of three parts:
+The It consists of three parts:
-Part-in:  contains 93838 images
-Part-out: contains 120293 images
-Part-fore: contains 109703 images
-You can download them with the following method.
+Part-in (collected from taskonomy):  contains over 100K images Part-out (collected from DIML, we have reprocessed its disparity): contains over 120K images Part-fore (collected from webstereo images and videos): contains 109703 images You can download them with the following method.

 ```